ryejs/ryejs.com/docs/query.md

     .add(selector[, context]) <span>⇒ rye collection</span>
 </div>

-Add elements to the set and returns a new collection.
+Add elements to `collection.elements` and return a new collection.
+Unlike `push` it doesn't modify the objects `.elements` array.

 pluckNode